Samlesbury Aerodrome: History

 EE was involved in other work during this period.
-For example, they gained a contract to fit radar, radio and navigation equipment to 200 Avro Lincolns in the period from 1945 to 48.
+For example, they gained a contract to fit radar, radio and navigation equipment to 200 Avro Lincolns in the period from 1945 to 1948.
 The site has also produced parts for aircraft including the Anglo-French Concorde and the ill-fated BAC TSR-2.

-When English Electric merged in 1960 to become BAC and later British Aerospace, it worked closely with the nearby sister plant at BAE Warton, and the former BAE factory in Preston on building the SEPECAT Jaguar and Panavia Tornado fighter aircraft.
+When English Electric merged in 1960 to become BAC and later British Aerospace (BAE), it worked closely with the nearby sister plant at BAE Warton, and the former BAE factory in Preston on building the SEPECAT Jaguar and Panavia Tornado fighter aircraft.

 From the 1950s to the 1970s, as well as the aircraft production activities, the airfield was heavily engaged in the upgrade and refurbishment of English Electric aircraft, especially Canberras.
 Many aircraft passed through before redelivery to the RAF, or for onward sale to the air forces of, for example, Argentina, Rhodesia, India, Venezuela, Peru and Ethiopia.
 Many airframes were also scrapped here.